oneluckypic/national-parks/the-utah-loop.md

 Apps like iOverlander and FreeRoam can help find free BLM campgrounds, free dispersed camping or low fee National Forest camping.

+Carry [The Ten Essentials](https://www.nps.gov/care/planyourvisit/upload/Fruita-Area-Map-and-Guide-2021.pdf) and check the weather.
+Flash flooding is always a concern in Utah.

 ## 1. Arches National Park

 Camping in Arches is limited, so you can camp for free on BLM land north of Arches off Hwy 191.
 Or at the end of the day in Arches you could drive towards Canyonlands off Hwy 313 at Horsetheif Campground.